Internships in English

 Internship in Editing and Publishing

-The IR staff is very much a team and interns should expect to work closely with the Editor-in-Chief and Associate Editors as well as other interns and senior staff.
+The IR staff is very much a team and interns should expect to work closely with the Editor-in-Chief and Associate Editor as well as other interns and senior staff.
 You should expect to collaborate on daily duties and projects both within and beyond your specific job position.

 Applicants should familiarize themselves with IR by reading back issues (available for purchase or check out in Ballantine 529) and spending some time on our website.